chaos0frenzy/OpenSUSE_WLSg_KDE_Plasma-6_Setup_script/README.md

 ####This script was written by chaos0frenzy.
 #### original source https://github.com/chaos0frenzy/OpenSUSE_WLSg_KDE_Plasma-6_Setup_script/edit/main/OpenSUSE_WLSg_KDE_Plasma-6_Setup_script.
 #### Information to produce this script was sourced from https://en.opensuse.org/openSUSE:WSL man pages and general knowledge.

+#Breakdown:
+##Introduction and Instructions:
+Provided at the top of the script.
+##Ensure Root Privileges:
+Checks if the script is run with root privileges.
+##Optimization Steps:
+Enable parallel downloading.
+Increase cache size.
+Refresh repositories non-interactively.
+##Add Repositories:
+Adding required repositories with auto-import of GPG keys.
+##Distribution Upgrade:
+Perform a distribution upgrade.
+Refresh and Upgrade Packages: Refresh and upgrade existing packages.
+##Enable systemd:
+Edit /etc/wsl.conf to enable systemd.
+##Install Required and Optional Packages:
+Install necessary packages and optional packages.
+##Create Scripts and Services:
+Create and configure necessary scripts and services for Weston and KDE Plasma.
+##Enable Services:
+Enable and start the required services.
+##Optional Services:
+Create, enable, and start optional services for NumLock, htop, Discover, and Neofetch.
+Completion Message: Informs the user that the setup is complete and prompts for a restart of the WSL instance.